daibach142/SaitekSwitch/README.md

 It's quite easy to roll-your-own using the Cessna as an example.

+This version (1.3.0) provides the Gear Up/Down lever on the cessna 172 as the primer pump control.

 For problems or issues either enter an issue on Github, or email stksp@attwoods.org.uk.